mtcextendee/mautic-limiter-bundle/README.md

 # Limiter for Mautic

-This plugin disable Mautic featurese after extend limit of number of identified contacts.
+This plugin disable Mautic features after extend limit of number of identified contacts.
 You can hide create new contact, new email, campaigns or editation too.

 ## Installation